heiklap/dawo/README.md

 Learning Dart simple basic data for beginners, and howTo use it for building a package.
 Beginner Dart programmers kickoff to develop a glorious package..
-Read: hist_versions.txt to see full changes to this, and coming versions.
+- Read: hist_versions.txt to see full changes to this, and coming versions.
 ## Usage
     // watch code below and example file.
     // eventually usage is planned;
     var dawoApp = new DawoApp(clayIn);
-    dawoapp.roll();
+    dawoApp.roll();

 ### Brainstorming